Gris-Sombrero/PDI_Capstone/project_plan.md

+# Project Overview

+	**This will be a budget tracking tool in a text based Python format.** The goal is to have it accept inputs from a CSV using positive and negative floats.
+In future iterations I will seek to add some data buckets that allow me to class expenditures by different groups to better understand waste in my budget.

 ## User Journey

-I sat down at my computer and opened up the dog API project.
-I wanted to see some cute pictures of dogs.
-I ran the program and read the welcome message.
-After that, the program gave me some options.
-I could search for a breed or just get a random image.
-I tried searching for a "chiuahu".
-The program told me that the dog breed didn't exist and suggested "chihuahua".
-I accepted the suggestion, and it gave me a link to click.
-Then it gave me the option to see another image, quit, or start over.
-I chose to start over.
-This time I chose to a random image, and saw a random dog.
-Finally, I chose the quit option.
+I designed my outline of expectations for feature performance in my code.

 ## Feature Outline

 - [ ] create welcome message
-- [ ] user input to chose random, by breed, or quit
+- [ ] user input to chose manual budge entries or .csv upload from a directory.
-- [ ] create the by breed feature
+- [ ] create a task by the selected budget method.
-  - [ ] get all breads
-  - [ ] get the breed from the user
+  - [ ] get all the additions
-  - [ ] create the suggestion feature
-  - [ ] use the API for that breed
+  - [ ] subtract all the negatives
-  - [ ] print the link
+  - [ ] print the sum total of funds after budget is compiled with an f string message.
-- [ ] create the random feature
-  - [ ] use the random API
+  - [ ] Offer an option to export the result to a .txt file
-  - [ ] print the link
+  - [ ] Have a loop asking if the user wants to input different number sets
-- [ ] create a loop so the user can get back to the menu
+  - [ ] Either restart the tool at the beginning menu or close the tool depending on the answer for user.

+## Objectives